 Potential advantages of performing intermittent catheterization include patient autonomy, freedom from indwelling catheter and bags, and unimpeded sexual relations.
 Potential complications of intermittent catheterization include bladder infection, urethral trauma, urethral inflammation, and stricture.
 Concurrent use of anticholinergic therapy will maintain acceptable intravesical pressures and prevent bladder contracture.
 Studies have demonstrated that long-term use of intermittent catheterization appears to be preferable to indwelling catheterization (ie, urethral catheter, suprapubic tube) with respect to urinary tract infections and the development of stones within the bladder or kidneys.

 Overall, the management of infections in the setting of catheters and drainage tubes is challenging.
 Experimental use of bacterial interference represents a novel and perhaps effective method at the prevention of infections; however, at the present time, it is difficult to do clinically outside of the research setting.
-Further studies may prove this modality more clinically useful to practice environments.
+Further studies may prove this modality more clinically useful in practice environments.

 Surgical care for stress incontinence involves procedures that increase urethral outlet resistance, which include the following: